Speeding up Pontus-Mpemba effects via dynamical phase transitions: Introduction

 A seemingly unrelated major recent development in nonequilibrium statistical physics concerns the study of DPTs \cite{Zvyagin2016,Heyl2018,Heyl2019}, where a parametric quench drives a quantum system across a phase boundary at a critical time $t_\ast$ after the quench.
 At the time $t_*$ corresponding to the DPT, matrix elements of the time evolution operator typically exhibit singular behavior.
 Studies of DPTs have given valuable information about the critical dynamics of closed quantum systems prepared in pure \cite{Heyl2013,Jurcevic2017,Yuzbashyan2006,Prufer2018,Yamamoto2021,Mazza2017,Rossini2020,Pellissetto2020} or mixed states \cite{Abeling2016,Bhattacharya2017,Lang2018}.
 Interestingly, DPTs also appear in open quantum systems coupled to environments (e.g., thermal baths) \cite{Dimeglio2020,Nava2024,Nava2023_s}.
 The quench must then connect two ordered phases with order parameters of different symmetry in order to realize a DPT rather than a conventional relaxation crossover.
 As function of time, the order parameter here slowly rearranges itself by evolving through a long ``metastable'' time window ${\cal M}$ before the DPT occurs at time $t_*$.

-In this Letter, we uncover an intimate connection between DPTs and quantum Mpemba effects for open quantum systems, and show how this connection allows one to implement highly efficient PME protocols.
-We illustrate this connection for a 1D correlated lattice fermion model realizing the Gross-Neveu model \cite{Gross1974}, including a finite coupling of the fermions to an environment.
-The quantum dynamics of this open system is studied through the Lindblad master equation approach \cite{Lindblad1976,Breuer2007}, using a time-dependent self-consistent mean field (SCMF) approximation \cite{Peronaci2015,Guimaraes2016,Nava2019,Nava2021,Nava2023,Nava2023_s,Nava2024,Cinnirella2024,Cinnirella2025}.
-However, the generality of the arguments below implies that our conclusions apply to generic open quantum systems with DPTs, independent of the specific model and/or approximations made in computing the dynamics.
+In this \new{paper}, we uncover an intimate connection between DPTs and quantum Mpemba effects for open quantum systems, and show how this connection allows one to implement efficient PME protocols.
+We illustrate this connection for a 1D correlated lattice fermion model realizing the GN model \cite{Gross1974}, including a finite coupling of the fermions to an environment.
+The quantum dynamics of this open system is studied through the Lindblad master equation approach \cite{Lindblad1976,Breuer2007}, using a time-dependent self-consistent mean field (SCMF) approximation \cite{Peronaci2015,Guimaraes2016,Nava2019,Nava2021,Nava2023,Nava2023_s,Nava2024,Cinnirella2024,Cinnirella2025}. \new{For 2D superconductor models, it has been shown \cite{Nava2023_s,Nava2024} that this approach recovers the results of standard self-consistency relations but also captures important correlations on top.
+We here have generalized this numerical method in order to allow for arbitrary spatial order parameter profiles, where a finite system-reservoir coupling strength ensures stable convergence to the steady state.
+Given the generality of the arguments below, we speculate that the mechanism put forward here applies to generic open quantum systems with DPTs,} independent of the specific model and/or approximations made in computing the dynamics.
 (For a related discussion of closed quantum systems, see Ref.~\cite{Parez2025}.)
 In particular, we show if, and how, the metastable region ${\cal M}$ preceding the DPT allows one to drastically speed up the system relaxation dynamics under PME protocols.